jsphwllng/go-experiments/README.md

 * defer is a good concept and could make human-reading functions a bit quicker
 * the &variable and *variable pointers are interesting but it seems to boil down to scope which is always annoying
 * structures are interesting
+* uninitialised variables always being the `0` value (i.e false or 0) is interesting

 ```go
 type Salary struct {